alainamstutz/JAKi-IPDMA/cov-barrier.md

 # plot.plr.std.ci
 ```

-## j) Censoring due to LTFU/withdrawal, using IPCW
+## k) Censoring due to LTFU/withdrawal, using IPCW

 ```r
 ### Fit a pooled logistic model for the denominator of the inverse probability weights for censoring due to loss to follow-up ###